carlos-granados/php-src/docs/source/core/generics.rst

 pending frame, and ``ZEND_CALLABLE_CONVERT`` captures the resolved table into the closure (``zend_closure_capture_type_args``), bypassing the per-func closure cache so sites with different type arguments never share a closure.

+A binding is identified at runtime by a flat ``(origin, index)`` pair — which parameter-list slot, declared by a function-like or a class-like — with no record of *which* lexical scope it came from.
+This is why a function-like's own type parameters may never be declared while lexically nested inside another generic function, method, or closure: the compiler rejects it outright (``E_COMPILE_ERROR`` from ``zend_compile_generic_type_parameter_list``) rather than accept the ambiguity.
+A closure's own first type parameter and an outer function's captured first type parameter would both resolve to ``(FUNCTION_LIKE, 0)``, and the frame's captured table would silently satisfy the closure's own required slot instead of correctly rejecting a call missing its own turbofish.
+Class-like scopes don't have this problem — ``class Box<T> { function map<U>() {} }`` is fine, since a class's own parameters use a distinct origin tag from a method's own.

 Bare ``T``-ref resolution
 -------------------------